tom-sherman/blog/posts/09-treating-anchors-as-clientside-remix-links.md

 - It ignores clicks with modifiers (ctrl, meta, shift).
 This allows the user to open the link in a new tab or copy the link.
 - Ignores right clicks for the same reason.
 - Ignores links that are marked as `target="_blank"`.
 We want these to work as normal links and open in a new tab.
+- Ignores links that have the `download` attribute.
+Otherwise the browser won't download the file.

 ## Usage